-9. FEES, INVOICING AND PAYMENT, CREDIT
+9. FEES, INVOICING AND PAYMENT, CREDIT21

-GSB will issue a Billing Statement and a net invoice to each Customer for payment or receipt of the net amount owed for, amongst others, tallying capacity fees and usage fees owed to GSB, Liquidated Damages, prices for transfer of Gas-in-Storage for each Customer via CDIS.
-The invoice must be settled by GSB or the Customer on the latter of the 10th day following receipt of the invoice or the 20th day of the calendar month in which the invoice is provided (EFET Standard).
+GSB will issue a Billing Statement and a net invoice to each Customer for payment or receipt of the net amount owed for, amongst others, tallying capacity fees and usage fees owed to GSB, Liquidated Damages, prices for transfer of Gas-in-Storage for each Customer via CDIS.22 The invoice must be settled by GSB or the Customer on the latter of the 10th day following receipt of the invoice or the 20th day of the calendar month in which the invoice is provided (EFET Standard).23

-The specific Capacity Fees owed by (or to) a Customer per month are documented in each Primary and Secondary Capacity Agreement.
-Secondary trades convert into Secondary Capacity Fees, due or receivable by the Customer and will be added to or deducted from the corresponding Primary Capacity fee in the tally, resulting in one aggregate amount payable per class of Capacity Fee (i.e. SBU, Injection, Space or Withdrawal Capacity Fee).
-Secondary trades convert into Secondary Capacity Fee (i.e. SBU, Injection, Space or Withdrawal Capacity Fee).
+The specific Capacity Fees owed by (or to) a Customer per month are documented in each Primary and Secondary Capacity Agreement.24 Secondary trades convert into Secondary Capacity Fees, due or receivable by the Customer and will be added to or deducted from the corresponding Primary Capacity fee in the tally, resulting in one aggregate amount payable per class of Capacity Fee (i.e. SBU, Injection, Space or Withdrawal Capacity Fee).25